redbooth/redbooth-ruby/README.md

 Search
 =====

-You can search throught any redbooth entity by using the search method.
+You can search through any Redbooth entity by using the search method.
 There is some filter params available:

 * `query`: Regex like query to search